Melentije Stevanović: Biography

-The first Serbian uprising
+Uprising

-He was the organizer of the First Serbian Uprising in Račan region from 1804 to 1813, a participant in the Orašac Assembly, and the first to advance into battle with "one cross in his hand and the other around his neck" in the Drina and Podrinje regions.
+Archimandrite Melentije was the organizer of the First Serbian Uprising in Rača region from 1804 to 1813, a participant in the Orašac Assembly, and the first to advance into battle with "one cross in his hand and the other around his neck" in the Drina and Podrinje regions.
 In this area, together with Kara-Marko Vasić, he commanded the Serbian army.
 He participated in fighting with the Turks in Osat in 1804, fighting at Užice in 1805, near Soko Grad on the Drina in October 1806, Sikirić (Osat) on the Drina on 29 September 1807, and on 12 October 1807 on Drina and Osat.
 Together with Kara-Marko Vasić, Milan Obrenović, Mateja Nenadović and Ilija Birčanin, he led the Serbian army in the battle with the Turks at Lučindan in 1808 in Oklec, Vranjkovina in Osat, and Pribićević near Srebrenica.
-For the victory of the Serbian uprisings against the Turks in Osat and the Drina on 20 October 1807, the Russian envoy Konstantin Rodofinikin proposed Hadži Melentije and Mateja Nenadović to the Imperial Russian court to receive the coveted golden cross.
+For the victory against the Turks in Osat and the Drina on 20 October 1807, the Russian envoy Konstantin Rodofinikin proposed Hadži Melentije and Mateja Nenadović to the Imperial Russian court to receive the coveted golden cross.
 When he travelled to Imperial Russia with Milan Obrenović, Božidar Grujović and Mateja Nenadović in 1810 to seek aid for the Serbian uprising, Hadži Melentije was decorated by emperor Alexander I of Russia himself with a gold cross and a gold chain.

 The ruling People's Assembly (Sabor) in liberated Serbia appointed Hadži Melentije locum tenens Metropolitan of the Metropolitanate of Belgrade in 1810 instead of the quisling Metropolitan Leontije Lambrović.

 He was appointed bishop of the Eparchy of Šabac in 1811 for his merit in the fight for independence but was never consecrated owing to the fighting which continued without interruption.

 After the Ottoman quelling of the uprising in 1813, the Turks set fire to the Rača monastery and slaughtered the monks Isajia and Ignjatija.
 On this occasion, Hadži Melentije, together with Karađorđe, crossed over to the Austrian territory and settled in Hopovo monastery in Fruška Gora, and stayed in the monasteries of Fenek, Remeta and Beočin.

 Hadži Melentije returned from the Austrian Empire to Rača in 1816, and rebuilt the monastery for the second time in the period from 1818 to 1823.

 He died on 27 March 1824 and was buried in the Rača Monastery, in the foundations of the monastery church, beneath the monument erected on the occasion of the centennial of his death.